SubbalakshmiC/CCNA-1/CCNA_Sam.md

 	* `show ip route`
 	* `debug *THING*` *BE CAREFUL.
 RESOURCE HEAVY.*

-## Module 3: Summary Challenge

-## Module 4: Building a Medium-Sized Network
+## Module 3: Building a Medium-Sized Network
 ### Implementing VLANs and Trunks
 * Virtual LANs (VLANs) can be used to:
 	* Segment a network.